Polar Moment Of Inertia J- For the Triangle.

 Our aim is to get the J for the triangle at point a, where the two axes x and y intersect.

-For more details about the moment of inertia at the x-axis, for the triangle refer to Moment of inertia Ix– for a given triangle.
+For more details about the moment of inertia at the x-axis for the triangle refers to the Moment of inertia Ix- for a given triangle.
 While the value of Iy=(b*h)*(a^2+b^2+ab)/12.
-For more details about the moment of inertia at the y-axis, for the triangle refer to Moment of inertia Iy– for a given triangle.
+For more details about the moment of inertia at the y-axis, the triangle refers to the Moment of inertia Iy– for a given triangle.

-2-: Iy at point a can be obtained by adding the inertia as Iy for the two right-angle triangles.
+2-: The moment of inertia about y, Iy at point a can be obtained by adding the inertia as Iy for the two right-angle triangles.

 Polar Moment Of Inertia J- For the Triangle at the left corner point.